sooraj14072001/TEAM-GENOMICS-ONE/README.md

 ### Step 2: Quality control
 In the FastQ format each read, representing a fragment of the library, is encoded by 4 lines:
-Line	Description
+Description
-1	Always begins with @ followed by the information about the read 2	The actual nucleic sequence
+Line 1 ->  Always begins with @ followed by the information about the read

+Line 2 -> The actual nucleic sequence

-3	Always begins with a + and contains sometimes the same info in line 1 4	Has a string of characters which represent the quality scores associated with each base of the nucleic sequence; must have the same number of characters as line 2
+Line 3 -> Always begins with a + and contains sometimes the same info in line 1

+Line 4 -> Has a string of characters which represent the quality scores associated with each base of the nucleic sequence; must have the same number of characters as line 2

 - Run the **FastQC tool** on six of the fastq datasets with the following parameter:
 ```